top of page

 The adjective 'obligated' has its etymological roots in the Latin word 'obligatus,' which is the past participle of 'obligare.'
 'Obligare' combines 'ob,' meaning 'toward' or 'in the direction of,' and 'ligare,' meaning 'to bind' or 'to tie.'
 Therefore, the etymology of 'obligated' signifies being bound or compelled in the direction of fulfilling a moral, legal, or social duty or responsibility.
 It conveys the idea that individuals are tied to their obligations, suggesting a sense of duty or commitment that requires them to act in accordance with certain expectations or requirements.
 This term highlights the inherent connection between obligation and the binding nature of responsibilities, reflecting its Latin origins in the concept of being morally or legally bound to fulfill certain duties.

-Quiz: Find the meaning of the adjective obligated:
+Find the correct meaning of the adjective obligated:

 Try Again!